auth0/react-native-auth0/FAQ.md

 Otherwise, the browser modal will close right away and the user will be automatically logged in again, as the cookie will still be there.

+> **Warning**
-> :warning: Keeping the shared session cookie may not be an option if you have strong privacy and/or security requirements, for example in the case of a banking app.
+> Keeping the shared session cookie may not be an option if you have strong privacy and/or security requirements, for example in the case of a banking app.

 ## 4. Is there a way to disable the iOS _login_ alert box without `ephemeralSession`?